Biotin vs. Keratin: Which Is Right for Your Hair?

 Whether you fear your diet contains nutritional gaps or you're looking for a dietary supplement to help with a biotin deficiency, always consult with your healthcare provider before making significant lifestyle changes.

 A considered, well-rounded approach to your hair wellness could transform the look and feel of your lengths.
 But for vegans, keratin simply isn't an option.
 Thankfully the revolutionary (completely vegan) KarmatinTM found in many of VEGAMOUR's products can leave hair silky, healthy and stronger than ever.
-And If it's a biotin boost you're craving, the cruelty-free, vegan GRO Biotin Gummies for Hair will help hair look better than ever.
-There's no need to compare keratin and biotin.
-With VEGAMOUR, you can safely feel the effects of both.
+And If it's a biotin boost you're craving, the cruelty-free, vegan GRO Biotin Gummies is the perfect daily hair habit (plus, it's tasty!).

 More From VEGAMOUR